d1smire/d1smire/README.md

 Frameworks: Zenject, Vuforia, PlayFab, Photon PUN 2

-Databases: Experienced in writing SQL queries
+Databases: Experience in writing SQL queries

 Check out my repositories to see what I've been working on! 🚀